 If someone ever told me I'd be listening to books instead of reading them, I might have given them some serious side eye... until now!

-Full Disclosure: The links in this post are affiliate links.
-If you purchase using my links I will get a small commission on qualifying purchases at no cost to you.
-But remember, you can also borrow audiobooks from your library (details below).
+Full Disclosure: Some links in this post are affiliate links.
+If you purchase using my links I will get a small commission on qualifying purchases at no cost to you to help support my work.
+And remember, you can also borrow audiobooks from your library (details below).

 From Annual Intentions to Cyber Book Club